MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-offline-mode-classic.md

 ## Download offline data later

-If you didn't want to download offline data and selected **Skip for now**, you won't be able to use the app in offline mode until you manually download the updates.
+If you don't want to download offline data and select **Skip for now**, you can't use the app in offline mode until you manually download the updates.

 1. On the screen, select the **Globe** icon.

 1. On the **Device Status** page, select **Download offline updates**.

-1. The download will start, and the status will change to **Initializing**.
+1. The download starts, and the status changes to **Initializing**.

-1. When the download of offline data is complete, you'll get a notification that you can start working in offline mode.
+1. When the download of offline data is complete, you get a notification that you can start working in offline mode.

 ## See whether offline mode is available